 This sounds funny but it is a genuine advise.
 Women are better negotiators than men.

-The car salesman are expert in playing the tricks over your wife’s heart and your mind.
-But, by changing the roles, you have at-least tried to make playing a little harder for him.
+The car salesman is an expert in playing tricks over your wife’s heart and your mind.
+But, by changing the roles, you have at least tried to make playing a little harder for him.

 They are just talking non-sense to show you off and nothing related to your car price.
 He will also write and print quotations, to give you an impression that it is his final best deal.
 Do not fall for it.

-Mark my words that if you are buying at quarter end, you can easily get 15-20% discount on luxury cars.
+Mark my words that if you are buying at quarter-end, you can easily get a 15-20% discount on luxury cars.
 Keep negotiating.